dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/intermediate_github.md

 - Type a branch name (perhaps your name?) into the new branch text box.
 - Select the blue **Create branch** box or hit “Enter” on your keyboard.

-TKTK add video of me doing this
+TKTK add video of this

 ### On Command line: